 While visitors come from all over to sample Chinatown's range of specialty Asian shops and restaurants, Chinatown is also home to a number of other businesses and organizations, including Tufts Medical Center.
 South Station serves as a major rail and bus hub for Boston, bringing numerous visitors through the area every day.
 Chinatown Main Street supports area business owners and nonprofits.

-The Leather District is a small neighborhood just east of Chinatown, nestled between Dewey Square and Kneeland Street.
 The nine distinct blocks are noted for their 19th century brick warehouse structures.
 The leather industry and related wholesalers who first worked here required space for display, offices. and workshops.
 The ground floor display windows dominate these buildings, set in sturdy cast iron columns.
 Since the 1980s, the Leather District has grown as a mixed-use area, and it is now home to a variety of commercial and residential tenants.

 Due to recent development and the creation of the Rose Fitzgerald Kennedy Greenway, the Leather District has emerged as a distinct Boston neighborhood.
 Residents cherish the “loft living” options that characterize the community.
 The short distance to the major rail transportation hub, Boston's South Station, makes the Leather District a very accessible neighborhood.